 - Look up your host country in the CIA World Factbook.

-- Read blogs (such as the Study Abroad Correspondents and Business Badgers Blog) about your host country.
+- Read blogs (such as the Study Abroad Correspondents) about your host country.

 - Find out what music is popular right now in your host country – set up a Spotify playlist for local artists, bands, or popular genres.